Ratio Analysis Tutorials

 Net Profit Margin Formula

 Net profit margin Formula is a significant profitability ratio.
-Every investor uses this ratio to find out how much percentage of net profit a company has earned at the end of the year.
+Every investor uses net profit margin ratio to find out how much percentage of net profit a company has earned at the end of the year.

 Let’s have a look at the net profit margin formula.